-$\it Note~1:$ This module does not apply to category B3.
+Note 1: This module does not apply to category B3.
 Relevant subject matters for category B3 are defined in module 11C.

-Note 2: The scope of this Module shall reflect the technology of aeroplanes pertinent to the A2 and B1.2 subcategory.
+Note 2: The scope of this Module shall reflect the technology of aeroplanes pertinent to the A2 and B1.2 subcategories.